About Me

 Deakin University, Australia

-QIFT · QML · Quantum Time Series
+QIFT · QML · Time Series

 Bogumił Kamiński